OneRaynyDay/oneraynyday.github.io/_posts/2020-04-26-My-Arch-Linux-Setup.md

 ### Installing `i3`

 So there are two versions of `i3` as far as I know.
-The windows manager I'm using has gaps in between the processes and is called `i3-gaps`, and the default one is called `i3-gaps`.
+The windows manager I'm using has gaps in between the processes and is called `i3-gaps`, and the default one is called `i3-wm`.
 Install either of these with `pacman -S <i3 package>`. `i3` prompts you to generate a default config file.
-If you decide to go this route, it'll ask you to set the modifier key to Alt or the super key (the key itself says "Win", "Command", or some random logo).
+If you decide to go this route, it'll ask you to set the modifier key to Alt or the super key (the key itself says *"Win"*, *"Command"*, or some random logo).
 I set it to Alt.
-Here are some things you can do with the `i3` config(located at `~/.config/i3/config`) to make it aesthetic but still functional:
+You can customize the `i3` config(located at `~/.config/i3/config`) to change the aesthetics and map your hotkeys.

-You can add gaps to the windows:
+If you installed `i3-gaps`, you can add gaps to the windows by adding the following into your `i3` configurations:

 ```
 ##